joel-the-analyst/Furniture-Sales-Analysis/README.md

 ## **Repository Content**
 - `Furniture Sales Analysis.xlsx`: The interactive Excel dashboard file.
-- `Dashboard_Snapshot.png`: A snapshot of the dashboard.
+- `Furniture Final Dashboard.png`: A snapshot of the dashboard.
 - `README.md`: Comprehensive documentation of the project (this file).

 ---